tomasz-solis/formula1/README.md

 - general.ipynb:
     - Run track clustering and visualize PCA output
     - Try to forecast Quali and Race results based on free practices
+    - circut profiles and driver session profiles saved as csvs
+    - lap telemetry saved as parquet files due to size optimization

 # Acknowledgements